 Chateau Massamier La Mignarde

-Named the best French red wine in all categories at the International Wine Challenge in 2005, Chateau Massamier La Mignarde is a best of a hidden gem.
-Instead of an elaborate tasting room, you will get a personalized tasting service in one of the old barns on property – complete with the adorable barn kitten.
+Named the best French red wine in all categories at the International Wine Challenge in 2005, Chateau Massamier La Mignarde is a hidden gem.
+Instead of an elaborate tasting room, you will get a personalized tasting service in one of the old barns on the property – complete with the adorable barn kitten.
 Just make sure you call ahead for an appointment.
 Winegrower meals and vineyard tours are also available at the property located 30 km from Carcassonne and 40 km from Narbonne.
 After your visit, plan to have lunch at the nearby Les Meulieres and sample a few more local wines with your meal.

 Chateau Massamier La Mignarde is located at 11700 Pépieux, France